Zerio-Scripts/documentation/docs/garage/installation.md

 After downloading the script you have to put it in your resources folder or a sub folder of the resources folder.<br/>
 Lastly you will have to execute the SQL file to ensure that the script works with your server.

+## Optional

-**Optional:** You are able to customize the script through locales and the config.
+You are able to customize the script through locales and the config.
 If you want to go more indepth there are functions files and javascript files that are fully open sourced waiting for you to change them.